The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Hide](https://xivapi.com/i/000000/000609_hr1.png)\
 **Hide**

 Blend in with your surroundings, making it impossible for most enemies to detect you, but reducing movement speed by 50%.
 Has no effect on enemies ten levels higher than you, or certain enemies with special sight.
 Grants the buff Hidden.
 This cannot be executed in combat, and you will lose the Hidden buff and be taken out of Hide if you enter combat.
 This effect also ends upon the use of any action except for Sprint, or upon the reuse of Hide.
-In addition, the use of this ability will restore two charges of your mudras.
+The use of this ability will also restore two charges of your mudras.

 ![Shukuchi](https://xivapi.com/i/002000/002905_hr1.png)\
 **Shukuchi**